gchq/coreax/CONTRIBUTING.md

 --------------

 - [Search existing issues][github-issues] (both open **and** closed).
-- Make sure you are using the latest version of CoreAX.
+- Make sure you are using the latest version of coreax.
 - Open a new issue:
   - For bugs use the [bug report issue template][gh-bug-report].
   - For features use the [feature request issue template][gh-feature-request].